Eumaeus/blackwell_spring2019/comp_hum.md

 (Newer assignment appear at the top)

+- For **The Week After Spring Break**: We want to start thinking about getting your text into a *machine-citable* form.
+Make a new Scala script in your repository.
+Be sure it includes the line `import edu.holycross.shot.cite._`, which imports a library for creating and using URNs.
+Play with the examples of URN manipulation [here](https://cite-architecture.github.io/xcite/ctsurn-quick/).
+Also the page on ["URN algebra"](https://cite-architecture.github.io/xcite/cts-algebra/).
+Finally, the [API docs](http://folio2.furman.edu/xciteAPI/edu/holycross/shot/cite/CtsUrn.html).

 - **MIDTERM CHALLENGE**: For **Monday after Spring Break**.
 See [this page](texts/midterm_project.md).
 - For **Monday, February 25**: Push into your repo a script that spell-checks your text.
 This will be a quiz grade: successfully pushing a file named `spellcheck.sc` = B; something that runs without error and does *something* = A-; something that at least processes your text = A.
 - For **Wednesday, February 20**: Read [the Wikipedia article on Zipf's Law](https://en.wikipedia.org/wiki/Zipf%27s_law).
 Come to class able to write a one, two, or three sentence definition of Zipf's Law.
 Think about how you might test your text to see if Zipf's Law applies. **Also** be able to tell me how you would convert your word-histogram (type `Vector[(String, Int)])`) to a `Vector[String]` using `.map`.
 Tell me how to reduce your word-histogram to a Vector that includes *only* words that occur *once*.